flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/radar.md

 - OFF:
     - Ground clutter is visible.

-!!! attention ""
+!!! note ""
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+    Currently not available in the FBW A32NX for Microsoft Flight Simulator.

 ### PWS